highered-esricanada/arcgis-notebooks-tutorial/README.md

     * If you are running an older version of ArcGIS Enterprise and do not see this drop-down box at the bottom of the dialog, you can change the notebook runtime in the next step below.
     * If you do not see an option for the Advanced runtime in this drop-down box, please contact your ArcGIS Online or ArcGIS Enterprise administrator.
 9. At the bottom of the dialog, click 'Save' or 'Add Item'.
 When your notebook has been uploaded as a new item in your content, you will be taken to its details page.
-    * If you were not able to set the notebook runtime in the previous step, click the 'Settings' tab near the top of the details page, scroll down, and there will be a drop-down box that allows you to change the runtime.
+    * If you were not able to set the notebook runtime in the previous step, click the 'Settings' tab near the top of the details page, scroll down, and there will be a drop-down box that will allow you to change the runtime.
 Choose the latest version of the 'Advanced' runtime.
 When finished, click the  'Overview' tab near the top of the page.
 10. Click the 'Open Notebook' button near the top of the details page to launch the hosted notebook in your web browser.
 11. Follow this notebook by reading the Markdown text cells, and executing code cells as described in step 3 above, or optionally by choosing the 'Restart & Run All' option from the 'Kernel' menu.